nlposs/NLP-OSS/CFP.md

 The First Workshop for NLP Open Source Software (NLP-OSS) will be co-located with ACL 2018 at Melbourne, Australia on 20 July 2018.

-The Workshop for NLP-OSS hopes to be the intellectual forum to collate engineering knowledge focusing more on the building aspect of NLP and less on scientific novelty or state-of-art development.
+Focusing more on the social and engineering aspect of NLP software and less on scientific novelty or state-of-art models, the Workshop for NLP-OSS is an academic forum to advance open source developments for NLP research, teaching and application.

-NLP-OSS also provides an the academic workshop platforms to announce new software/features, promote the open source culture and best practices that go beyond the conferences.
+NLP-OSS also provides an academic workshop to announce new software/features, promote the collaborative culture and best practices that go beyond the conferences.

 We invite full papers (8 pages) or short papers (4 pages) on topics related to NLP-OSS broadly categorized into (i) software development, (ii) scientific contribution and (iii) NLP-OSS case studies.

  - **Software Development**
    - Designing and developing NLP-OSS